13479776/statTarget/README.md

 **Frequently Asked Questions**
 ```
+Q3) ERROR: RGTK2 installation error for Mac OS paltform
+    The R 3.3.0 and RGtk2 2.20.31 sailed through the test.
+We recommend the R 3.3.0 and RGtk2 2.20.31 for mac OS paltform.
+If you have multiple versions of R framework installed, RSwitch - a small GUI that allows you to switch between R versions quickly.
+Download it from https://r.research.att.com

 Q2) Error: in imsamFP[, 2:ncol(imsamFP)]: subscript out of bounds

     In the statTarget version 1.4.X, the 1st column name of Profile Files is prefixed and should be labelled as "name".